kritikaghosh45/AI-Customer-Support-Agent/README.md

 3. Click **Get API Key** → **Create API key**
 4. Copy the key (starts with `AIza...`)

-> 💡 No credit card required — Gemini API is free to use!

 ### 3. Run the app